rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 - Freeze VGG16 layers, so as to avoid destroying the information they contain during training.
 - Add a multilayer perceptron on top of them, composed by two trainable fully connected layers, Dropout for preventing overfitting and a softmax classifier for determining the output probability for each class.

-The Keras implementation of the model is showed below:
+The Keras implementation of the model is shown below:
 ```python
 def transfer_learning():
     vgg_conv = vgg16.VGG16(weights='imagenet', include_top=False, input_shape=(350, 350, 3))